Canon de 240 modèle 93/96 TAZ: Coastal defense

 The eight Canon de 240 modèle 93/96 TAZ guns remained in reserve between the two world wars and were mobilized during 1939 at the outbreak of World War II.
 Four guns were assigned to the 10th and 11th Heavy Artillery Batteries of the 374° Regiment of the ALVF (Artillerie Lourde sur Voie Ferrée) in the South of France facing the Italians.
 After the French surrender, the guns were assigned the German designations 24 cm Kanone (E) 558 (f) or 24 cm Kanone (E) Model 93/96 (f).
 In German service, they reverted to their coastal defense role and in 1942 they were integrated into Germany's Atlantic Wall defenses.
-Four guns were located at St. Nazaire in France while another four were located in Norway first at Narvik from 1942-44 and later at Naerbo from 1944-45.
+Four guns were located at St. Nazaire in France while another four were located in Norway first at Narvik from 1942 to 1944 and later at Naerbo from 1944 to 1945.